 The mention of India will easily bring ones imagination to a country full of vibrant colors.
 A predominant image would probably be that of Indian women draped in bright-colored saris.
 Now, imagine 651 million of Indian women, each wearing 5 to 6 meters long of fabric making up one sari.
 It wouldn’t be surprising to know why textile industry is one of the leading sectors in Indian economy.

 Despite the age of automation and mass production in textile, block printing in India is a renowned ancient craft that remains to be practiced today, especially in Gujarat and Rajasthan states.
 So what is block printing?
 It is a method of manually printing a fabric using carved wooden blocks covered in dye.
-The wooden blocks are repeatedly stamped along the length of the cloth to create patterns.
+Patterns are created by repeated stamping of the wooden blocks.

 Because block printing is done by hand, the process is very much slower than machine or screen printing.
 However, the meticulous effort and skillful artistry imprinted by local artisans in every fabric renders so much value in each block print product.